Gold Cup Competition

-Major changes to this year's competition have been made to ensure herds across the whole range of management systems can compete in the UK dairy industry's flagship award.
+Major changes were made to the Gold Cup competition in 2017 to ensure herds across the whole range of management systems could compete in the UK dairy industry's flagship award.

 These changes will ensure that more extensive grass and forage based businesses can compete alongside the housed and higher input herds.
 It is imperative that applicants realise that we will remain focused on herds, whatever their system, that demonstrate high standards of parameters, such as herd health and fertility.

 Whilst the traditional entry route will remain through Milk Recording Organisation's, focusing on milk production, somatic cell count and genetic merit data from official milk records, the spring calving index, that also appears on the herd's milk records, will be considered in herds where this is applicable.
 Additionally, herds can be nominated through regional and national discussion groups and specialised grazing groups.
 While official milk recording will not be a prerequsite in these nominated herds, judges will expect to see recording protocols in place.

 All herds that are nominated through any of the four entry routes will receive a letter inviting them to complete the application form.
 Unlike in previous years, this form is now electronic and the letter received by qualifying herds will fully outline the steps needed in downloading it.
 The application is comprehensive and will ask for background on the dairy business including production, management, and financial details, environmental schemes and future plans.